 1. Schedule It

-Instead of waiting until a potential problem is detected or for failing results to appear, proactively schedule an audit for your brand at least two times a year.
+Instead of waiting until a potential problem is detected or failing results appear, proactively schedule an audit for your brand, a quarterly checkup, and an annual exam.

-A social media audit will create an efficient and actionable update to a social media strategy.
+A social media audit will create an efficient and actionable update to an existing social media plan or a reset to a new social media strategy.

-2. Include PR, SEO & PPC to the Audit
+2. Include PR, SEO & PPC, And New Innovations Of Web 3.0 In The Audit

-Living behind closed doors in the social media marketing room leads to dehydration and loss of healthy nutrients to a social media marketing plan.
+Working remotely or living behind closed doors in the social media marketing room leads to dehydration and loss of healthy nutrients in a social media marketing plan.

 3. Grading Scale

-Having a process and methodology for a social media audit is essential for long-term success and efficiencies.
+A process and methodology for a social media audit are essential for long-term success and efficiencies.

-Whether it’s your own process using Excel, a template from a third party source, or a platform such as Sprout Social, using consistent methods puts a science behind the historical comparisons.
+Whether it’s your own process using Excel, a template from a third-party source, or a platform such as Sprout Social, using consistent methods puts science behind the historical comparisons.

-Considering 72 percent of the content industry say they’re challenged with managing workflows and new technology, V.P. of Brand Creative at Hanson Dodge Sarah Collins shares her approach to a social media audit.
+Considering 45% of content professionals say they’re challenged with managing content production workflow, Sarah Collins, Chief Marketing Officer at Landscape Management Network, shares her approach to a social media audit.

 4. Headlines & Grades

 “We start with competitors and look for ‘who’s to beat.’
 Then we write the headline for what each competitor’s strategy appears to be.
-From there, we map it on a quadrant to determine the white space for the brand we represent,” Collins said.
+We map it on a quadrant to determine the white space for the brand we represent,” says Collins.

 Taking the quantitative and qualitative factors, Collins breaks down a social media audit approach like this:

-Quantitative takes into account competitors, community size, engagement, native channels (including Facebook insights, analytics), and paid channels (such as Iconosquare, Cubeyou, Nuvi, Rival IQ).
+- Quantitative considers competitors, community size, engagement, native channels (including Meta insights, analytics), and paid channels (such as Iconosquare, Cubeyou, Nuvi, Rival IQ).

-Qualitative analysis content, paid social via Rival IQ, engagement.
+- Qualitative analysis content, paid social via Rival IQ, and engagement.

 5. Website & Blog Assessment